 2. Vary sizes and shapes

 Mix it up with size.
-Buy large square, medium and smaller rectangles/lumbars, circles, half circles… You get it.
+Buy large squares, medium and smaller rectangles/lumbars, circles, half circles… You get it.
 But remember, regardless of the shape, just make them different sizes (having three pillows in three different shapes and sizes is a good place to start/build upon).
 Again, it’s key to give you that sweet sweet visual dimension.

 3. Add in different textures

 If you are mixing solids or wanting to stay pretty neutral, go for a variety of textures or some pillows with interesting details.
-That could be anything from the material (like velvet, linen, canvas), interesting hems, tassels, pom poms, or weaving variation.
+That could be anything from the material (like velvet, linen, canvas), interesting hems, tassels, pom poms, or weaving variations.
 FYI, a neutral color palette can be just as exciting as a bold color combo if the textures are varied.

 4. Balance out colors evenly

 Spread the love people.
 This rule applies mainly to sofas and benches.
 Don’t have all the blue pillows on one side and all the cream pillows on the other.
 Make sure the colors you have chosen are balanced on both ends.
 Your eyes will be much happier.

 Don’t pick all large-scale patterns like bold stripes or all small scale like tiny flowers.
 Mix those up and maybe throw in a solid and you will look like a pillow pro.